-On that note, I want to take a moment to dive into the mental health benefits of meditation.
+On that note, I want to take a moment to dive into the scientific side of meditation.

 As serotonin deficiency is a very common cause of depression and anxiety, and knowing that meditation can help alleviate these symptoms, it’s important to talk about.

 Why is Meditation Important for Anxiety and Depression?

 Well, in addition to boosting serotonin levels, those who meditate show a quicker recovery in their emotional response after being exposed to negative events.